z0on/Multivariate_GWAS/README.md

 - naturally generates empirical null distribution to detect true signal and calculate p-values
 - several correlated traits can be used together as a "compound trait"

 The key script here is **RDA_GWAS.R**.
-Below is the "help" page it would print if run without any arguments.
-The genotype file needed to run these, *chr14.postAlleles.gz*, is here: https://www.dropbox.com/s/12oi4dmfep7meup/chr14.postAlleles.gz .
+The genotype file needed to run example code below, *chr14.postAlleles.gz*, is here: https://www.dropbox.com/s/12oi4dmfep7meup/chr14.postAlleles.gz .

 This project is based on the idea of using constrained ordination to look for genotype-environment associations, presented in papers by Brenna R. Forester et al: https://doi.org/10.1111/mec.13476